Polynomial-B/synth-app-frontend/README.md

 ### Wins
 ##### Warp

-==I was most happy with the 'Warp' feature, that I mostly built on my phone's 'Notes' app while on a bus.
-I managed to work out the ==
+I was most happy with the 'Warp' feature.
+I researched the logarithmic formula and then coded this on my phone's 'Notes' app while on a bus, so I was surprised that I managed to get it working when I transferred it to my IDE.
 ### Bugs

 Warp under 5: Perhaps a better way to do this would have been to add logic that prevents the `for` loop from pushing numbers in that are above a certain frequency and still allow users to choose divisions of less than 5.